dazuma/toys/toys/docs/guide.md

 Each tool recognizes a specific set of flags.
 If you pass an unknown flag to a tool, the tool will generally display an error message.

-Toys follows the typical unix conventions for flags: you can provide short (single-character) flags with a single hyphen, or long flags with a double hyphen.
+Toys follows the typical unix conventions for flags, specifically those covered by Ruby's OptionParser library.
+You can provide short (single-character) flags with a single hyphen, or long flags with a double hyphen.
 You can also provide optional **values** for flags.
 Following are a few examples.

 Pass a single short flag (for verbose output).